What are SALICYLATES?

 HOW TO TEST FOR SALICYLATE SENSITIVITY

+Currently there is no scientifically validated medical tests for salicylate sensitivity.
 The only way to test for salicylate sensitivity is to take out the high salicylate foods and see if symptoms improve.
-At this point in time, there are no scientifically validated medical tests which is why a diet elimination and challenge is the only way to diagnose and treat food salicylate sensitivity.
+Diet elimination followed by diet challenges is the only way to diagnose and treat food salicylate sensitivity.

 People who are sensitive to salicylate foods can also be sensitive to amines and glutamates which, like salicylates, occur naturally in foods.
 Some food additives can also cause similar issues.
 Removing foods rich in these food chemicals can result in significant improvements in a wide range of symptoms.